dzivkovi/gcp-challenge-labs/docs/monitor-and-log-with-gco.md

 ## Task 3 - Create a custom metric using Cloud Operations logging events

+Here we're going to create a custom metric from logs.
+We're told that a Cloud Function creates a log entry that includes metadata.
+We need to create a custom metric by reading the log entries, and using these to determine the rate at which high resolution video files are uploaded.

 Navigate to **Logging -> Logs Explorer**.

-Create metric
+Click on **Create metric**.
+Use the following values:

-- Type = Counter (default)
+- `Type = Counter (the default)`
-- Name = `large_video_upload_rate` (yours might be different)
+- `Name = large_video_upload_rate` (your metric name might be different)
-- textPayload=~"file_format\: ([4,8]K).*"
+- `textPayload=~"file_format\: ([4,8]K).*"`

+(Note that we've already been given the advanced filter query.)

 ![Metrics Explorer input_queue](/assets/images/logs-based-metric.png)

 ## Task 4 - Add custom metrics to the Media Dashboard in Cloud Operations Monitoring

-1. Metrics Scope -> Dashboard.
-1. Select `Media_Dashboard` from the list of dashboards.
+Select Monitoring -> Metrics Scope -> **Dashboard**.
+Then select `Media_Dashboard` from the list of dashboards.
+(This dashboard has been created for us already.)

+### First Chart

-1. Add widget -> Line
+1. Add widget -> Visualiation -> Line
 1. Select a metric -> Metric dropdown -> Search for "queue" to find your custom metric.
 Apply.
 1. Apply again.

+### Second Chart

-1. Add widget -> Line
+1. Add widget -> Visualiation -> Line
 1. Select a metric -> Metric dropdown -> Uncheck "Active resources & metrics" -> Search for `large` (or whatever your logs-based metric was called), to find your metric.
 Apply.
 1. Apply again.

 ## Task 5 - Create a Cloud Operations alert based on the rate of high resolution video file uploads

 Here we need to trigger an alert if our upload rate exceeds the specified value.

-1. Logging -> Logs-Based Metrics
+We can create an alert using the logs-based metric we created previously

-1. Select the three dots next to the logs-based metric for video upload rate, and select `Create alert from metric`.
+Navigate to **Logging -> Logs-Based Metrics**.
+Select the three dots next to the logs-based metric for video upload rate, and select `Create alert from metric`.

-New condition
+Select **New condition**, and use these parameters:
 - Rolling window = 1 minute
 - Rolling window function = rate
 - Time series aggregation = none

-Configure trigger
+Select **Configure trigger**, and use these parameters:
 - Type = Threshold
 - Alert trigger = Any time series violates
 - Threshold position = Above threshold
 - Threshodl value = the value you've been given

-Noficiations
+Select **Notifications**:
 - You can turn off `Use notification channel`.
-Or, if you prefer, you could have it send notifications to an email address.
+- Or, if you prefer, you could have it send notifications to an email address.

-Name the alert policy = `Uploads exceeded threshold`, but you can use whatever you like!
+**Name the alert policy**.
+You can choose whatever you like.
+I called it `Uploads exceeded threshold`.

-- Create policy.
+Finally, click on **Create policy**.

-And we're done!
+And that's it!